djdt/spcal/docs/source/background/thresholds.rst

 -------

 At the very low counting rates often seen in spICP-MS work, the typical Gaussian statistics (:math:`\mu + 3 \sigma`) used to determine detection limits do not apply.
-Instead Poisson statsitics should be used to determine the `critical threshold`, the threshold above which a signal is considered to be a detected particle [1]_ .
+Instead Poisson statsitics should be used to determine the *critical value*, the threshold above which a signal is considered to be a detected particle [1]_ .
-Confusingly, most Poisson statistics will also define a `detection threshold`, but this should not be used to detemine the detection of signal.
+Confusingly, most Poisson statistics will also define a :term:`detection threshold`, but this should not be used to detemine the detection of signal.
 There are a number of different (more or less permissive) formulas for determining these thresholds, most of which are implemented in SPCal.

 spICP-ToF: Compound-Poisson